Tennessee lawmakers introduce 'George Floyd Act for Police Reform'

-NASHVILLE, Tenn.
-(WVLT) -- Tennessee Democratic lawmakers introduced the George Floyd Act for Police Reform to the House on Monday.
+Tennessee Democratic lawmakers introduced the George Floyd Act for Police Reform to the House on Monday.

 According to a release, the George Floyd Act is designed to reform policing procedures across the state.